 SPHR 3199.
 Selected Topics.
 3 Credits.

 Topic announced in the Schedule of Classes.
 May be repeated for credit provided the topic differs.

 Critical evaluation of the research literature on speech and hearing; the process of scientific writing and analysis; how research can inform and improve clinical practice.
 For departmental majors in the senior year.
 Laboratory fee.
 Prerequisite: SPHR 1071 or SPHR 1071W or SPHR 2104 or SPHR 2104W.

 SPHR 4118W.
 Senior Seminar.
 3 Credits.

 Critical evaluation of the research literature on speech and hearing; the process of scientific writing and analysis; how research can inform and improve clinical practice.
 For departmental majors in the senior year.
 Includes a significant engagement in writing as a form of critical inquiry and scholarly expression to satisfy the WID requirement.
 Laboratory fee.
 Prerequisites: SPHR 1071 or SPHR 1071W or SPHR 2104 or SPHR 2104W.

 SPHR 4119.
 Analysis and Modification of Communication Disorders.
 3 Credits.

 For department majors in their senior year.
 Assessment of speaker–listener behavior; acoustic, behavioral, and linguistic properties of speaker intelligibility and credibility; observation, analysis, and modification of speech and language comprehension and expression.
-Prerequisite: senior standing.
 Laboratory fee.
+Restricted to seniors.